 Moving onto the game’s technical issues, there’s a very unforgivable hit detection in Spencer.
 Several times did I bite the proverbial bullet for simply grazing the side of an enemy, oftentimes wondering whether there was actually any connection during the hit.
 On top of that there’s some framerate issues (albeit, only occasionally) upon respawn, and when that doesn’t happen, Spencer spawns in momentarily body-less.
 Sure, that latter issue is hardly game breaking, but it does emphasize the game’s underdeveloped aspects.

 I will credit the game for its visuals and its level design.
 I rather enjoyed the look of each bite-sized level, as well as how later in the game, each level becomes more complex and somewhat interconnected.
 I’ll extend the same appreciation to the audio design, with cues and a soundtrack that collectively sits nicely inline with the game’s theme.
-Had Spencer of had more depth, more gameplay variety, less issues and a better structure, it could have been a lot more than what it is.
+Had Spencer have had more depth, more gameplay variety, less issues and a better structure, it could have been a lot more than what it is.
 Though, as it stands, it’s a mediocre adventure, at best.

 I’ll commend the game for its level detail and variation, but Spencer could have been a lot more than what it is had the developer spent more time refining the game’s mechanics.
 The game’s repetitive enemies, its rinse and repeat functionality, its disregard as to what makes the jump ‘n run concept fun, together with its technical issues, makes for an adventure that’s more often frustrating than it is exciting.